Welcome!

 This page is meant to help students and residents alike in their different stages of learning.
 Whether you are interested in OB/GYN and planning on pursuing it, already committed to OB/GYN as a fourth year medical student or resident, or just trying to be successful on your clerkship rotation, there is something for you here!

-If you are a student interested in OB/GYN as a future specialty or a current OB/GYN resident, you should browse the rest of the site and check out our podcast page!
-We have curated educational websites, journal articles, videos, dot phrases, modules, and more to help you learn all things obstetrics and gynecology.
+If you are a student planning to do OB/GYN as your specialty or a current OB/GYN resident, you should browse the rest of the site, we have curated educational websites, journal articles, videos, op notes, modules, and more to help you learn all things obstetrics and gynecology.

 About